PG Cert/PG Dip/MSc Official Statistics

 If you have completed eight modules (of which at least four should be specified compulsory modules) in your first two years of registration, you can choose to be awarded a Postgraduate Certificate (PG Cert) in Official Statistics as an exit point.

 You are then usually free to choose the pathway through the programme that best suits your needs, subject to modules being available and satisfying any prerequisites for advanced modules.
 You must take at least three modules during any academic year of your registration.

 Subject to satisfactory performance in the taught component of the PG Dip, you may undertake a dissertation in an area related to the programme.
-It is expected that this will be completed within the 12 months, starting in your fifth year of enrollment.
+It is expected that this will be completed within the six months.
 The dissertation should be between 15,000 and 20,000 words in length.

 We have a strong record of research on official statistics, with large research contracts currently held with the UK and EU government statistical agencies, and we are heavily involved in EU Framework research projects.

 It is normally expected that you will have the equivalent of at least a second-class honours degree, with some exposure to statistical methods (eg in geography, psychology, population sciences, economics/econometrics, statistics, mathematics), and that you will usually be employed in the area of official statistics.
 In some circumstances, previous relevant professional experience will be taken into consideration.